Best Flood Barriers for Disasters & Emergencies

 *Price at time of publishing; check for price changes or sales.

 Sandbags continue to be one of the most versatile flood barrier options if you correctly fill and arrange them.
-Use plastic sheeting on the water side of the bag wall with the sheeting weighed down with additional bags.
+Use plastic sheeting on the water side of the bag wall, with the sheeting weighed down with additional bags.

-• 100-pack shown (but several quantity options ranging from 10 to 1,000)
+- Quantity: 10-pack shown (but several quantity options ranging from 10 to 18,000 in five colors)

-• Polypropylene weave
+- Material: Polypropylene weave

-• 50 pounds of sand each (suggested fill)
+- Fill: 50 pounds of sand each (suggested fill)

-• 1.15 ounces each (unfilled)
+- Weight: 1.87 ounces each (unfilled)

 Whole Home Flood Barrier

-Quick Dam Water-Gate
+Quick Dam Water Force

 High Capacity, Fast Deployment, and Trusted